Data applications are often used to solve business problems that operate periodically (i.e. in time cycles).

 Note that cycles are optional.
 If a scenario has no Frequency, it will not be attached to any cycle.

-The attributes of a scenario (the set of pipelines, the cycle, ... ) are populated based on the scenario configuration
+The attributes of a scenario (the set of sequences, the cycle, ... ) are populated based on the scenario configuration

 ScenarioConfig that must be provided when instantiating a new scenario.
 (Please refer to the